Shane-ODonnell/CIRCUITS-AND-SYSTEMS-DESIGN/Networking/README.md

 Welcome team.

-This is currently a trimmed version of the networking from my buggy project which I would propose we use for our porject. this is why there are commented out variables such as speed, buggyV, targetV etc, aswell as references to functions which wont be relevant to this project like obstacleDist()
+This is currently a trimmed version of the networking from my buggy project which I would propose we use for our project. this is why there are commented out variables such as speed, buggyV, targetV etc, aswell as references to functions which wont be relevant to this project like obstacleDist()

 Here is how it worked.